David Ackles Recordings

 David & Janice Ackles on the cover of American Gothic

 David performed on four albums in the late 60s and early 70s, of which the first three, on Elektra, were released on CD in 1994, then re-released in 2000.
 The fourth, on Columbia, had never been re-issued until a release by Raven Records, the Australian record label, in 2004.
 The Elektra CDs may be difficult to obtain, so second hand shops and suppliers on the Internet may be your only hope if you wish to complete your collection.
 (See Record Sellers/Values.)
 I have placed a hyperlink beside each of the album cover pictures, where the CD is on sale from Amazon.
 I do get a small commission if you use this link - enough to buy perhaps one CD a year, if I'm lucky!
-You may also be able to buy the last album directly from the Raven Records website, although the last time I checked, it was no longer listed.
-When you hover your mouse over the "View details" link, full track listings and production information on each album will appear.
+His last album was reissued by Raven Records website, although the last time I checked, they no longer existed.

 Original Studio Recordings - listed in order of release